linux-system-roles/logging/README.md

 - `logging_collector`: The logs collector to use for the logs collection.
 Currently Rsyslog is the only supported logs collector.
 Defaults to `rsyslog`.
 - `logging_enabled` : When 'True' logging role will deploy specified configuration file set.
 Default to 'True'.
 - `logging_purge_confs`: By default, the Rsyslog configuration files are applied on top of pre-existing configuration files.
 To purge local files prior to setting new ones, set logging_purge_confs variable to 'True', it will move all Rsyslog configuration files to a backup directory, `/tmp/rsyslog.d-XXXXXX/backup.tgz`, before deploying the new configuration files.
 Defaults to 'False'.
-- `openshift_logging_use_ops`: Set to 'True', if you have a second ES cluster for infrastructure logs.
-Default to 'False'.
 - `logging_mmk8s_token`: Path to token for kubernetes.
 Default to "/etc/rsyslog.d/viaq/mmk8s.token".
 - `logging_mmk8s_ca_cert`: Path to CA cert for kubernetes.
 Default to "/etc/rsyslog.d/viaq/mmk8s.ca.crt".
-- `logging_output_list`: A set of following variables to specify output configurations.
-It could be an list if multiple outputs that should to be configured.

 - `logging_elasticsearch_default_ca_cert_path`: Default path to CA cert for ElasticSearch if Elasticsearch installation share the same CA cert. **Note:** If provided, no need to add the `ca_cert` variable in the Elasticsearch output record.
 - `logging_elasticsearch_default_client_cert_path`: Default path to client cert for ElasticSearch if Elasticsearch installation share the same client cert. **Note:** If provided, no need to add the `cert` variable in the Elasticsearch output record.
 - `logging_elasticsearch_default_client_key_path`: Default path to client key for ElasticSearch if Elasticsearch installation share the same client key. **Note:** If provided, no need to add the `key` variable in the Elasticsearch output record.
+- `logging_outputs`: A set of following variables to specify output configurations.
+It could be an list if multiple outputs that should to be configured.
    -  **If `type: elasticsearch`** Send logs to one or more remote elasticsearch or Viaq installations.
       - `name`: Name of the elasticsearch element.
       - `type`: Type of the output element.
-Optional values: `elasticsearch`, `rsyslog_remote`, `local`, `custom_files`.
+Optional values: `elasticsearch`, `local`, `custom_files`.
+      - `logs_collections` : List of optional logs collections, dictionaries with `name` and `state` attributes, that were pre-configured.
-      - `logs_collections` : List of optional logs collections that can be configured. [ 'viaq', 'viaq-k8s','ovirt', 'example' ] are predefined. **Note:** Currently only ['viaq', 'viaq-k8s'] are supported for the elastocsearch output type.
+        - `name`: The name of the pre-configured logs to collect. **Note:** Currently only ['viaq', 'viaq-k8s', 'ovirt'] are supported for the elasticsearch output.
+          `state`: The state of the configuration files states if they should be `present` or `absent`.
+Default to `present`.
       - `server_host`: Hostname elasticsearch is running on.
       - `server_port`: Port number elasticsearch is listening to.
       - `index_prefix`: Elasticsearch index prefix the particular log will be indexed to.
       - `ca_cert`: Path to CA cert for ElasticSearch.
-Default to '/etc/rsyslog.d/viaq/es-ca.crt'
+Default to '/etc/rsyslog.d/elasticsearch/es-ca.crt'
       - `cert`: Path to cert for ElasticSearch.
-Default to '/etc/rsyslog.d/viaq/es-cert.pem'
+Default to '/etc/rsyslog.d/elasticsearch/es-cert.pem'
       - `key`: Path to key for ElasticSearch.
-Default to "/etc/rsyslog.d/viaq/es-key.pem" If 'viaq-k8s' is in logs_collections, logging_mmk8s_* need to be specified.
-       -  `logging_mmk8s_token`: Path to mmk8s token for collecting container logs.
-Default to none.
-       - `logging_mmk8s_ca_cert`: Path to mmk8s CA cert for collecting container logs.
-Default to none.
-   -  **If `type: rsyslog_remote`** Send logs to one or more remote rsyslog instances. **Not Yet implemented**
-      - `name`: Name of the remote Rsyslog element.
-      - `type`: Type of the output element.
-Optional values: `elasticsearch`, `rsyslog_remote`, `local`, `custom_files`.
-      - `logs_collections` : List of optional logs collections that can be configured. [ 'viaq', 'viaq-k8s','ovirt', 'example' ] are predefined. **Note:** Currently only ['example'] is supported for the rsyslog_remote output type.
-      - `server_host`: Hostname elasticsearch is running on.
-      - `server_port`: Port number elasticsearch is listening to.
-   -  **If `type: local`** Store logs collections locally.
-      - `name`: Name of the local output element.
-      - `type`: Type of the output element.
-      - `logs_collections` : List of optional logs collections that can be configured. [ 'viaq', 'viaq-k8s','ovirt', 'example' ] are predefined. **Note:** Currently only ['example'] is supported for the local output type.
+Default to "/etc/rsyslog.d/elasticsearch/es-key.pem"
    -  **If `type: custom`** To include existing config files in the new ansible deployment, add the paths to custom_config_files as follows.
 The specified files are copied to /etc/rsyslog.d.
       - `name`: Name of the custom file output element.
       - `type`: Type of the output element.